AOseni1/Frontend-Mentor-Stats-Preview-Card/README.md

 ### What I learned

-I learned how to write semantic HTML and about responsive design.
+I learned about responsive design and how to write semantic HTML.

 ### Continued development